khvorov45/dunmle/README.md

 ## Details

-See documetation of `sclr`, the main fitting function
+See documentation of `sclr`, the main fitting function

 ```
 ?sclr